Directed attention fatigue: Research

 Similarly, it has been discovered that even brief amounts of time spent on a busy metropolitan street can affect one's ability to maintain focus on a given task.
 Experimental findings suggest that spending time in a natural environment or even looking at pictures of nature can improve maintenance of directed attention.

 The Landscape and Human Health Laboratory (LHHL) has completed studies examining the complex relationship between people and their environment.
 Researchers here discovered the correlation between Directed Attention Fatigue, irritability and aggression.
 Their findings suggest that people deprived of the restorative effects of nature display more aggressive qualities.
 Results also demonstrate that communities with several trees and other natural areas tend to be stronger, safer and house residents with a higher attention level.
 More recent experimentation done at the LHHL suggests that children possessing attention deficits increase their attention level after walking outdoors.

-According to this and much other research that has been performed regarding directed attention fatigue, the brain's ability to maintain directed attention is heightened after exposure to nature.
+A 2022 review by Sun et al. addressed whether directed attention fatigue is lessened after exposure to nature in mentally fatigued athletes.
+Some of the reviewed studies used walks in nature, recorded video scenes of nature, pictures of nature scenes, or even nature sounds such as bird songs.
+This review also compared alternative theories to attention restoration theory, including the strength model of self-regulation (SMSR), the attention-resource model, and the stress recovery theory.